 If there are a lot of beneficiaries (five or more), the time to complete probate cases increases, especially if the beneficiaries don’t live close to the probate attorney or the executor.
 It will take months to send documents between all of the parties to have them signed, notarized, and filed.

 You might also run into problems with the beneficiaries contesting the will, disagreeing with the decisions made by the personal representative, or disagreeing with other beneficiaries.
 Multiple disagreements will lengthen the amount of time it takes for the probate court to complete the process.

 Naming a personal representative

-In order to begin the process of probate, the person named as the personal representative of the will must file a petition for probate with the county clerk where the decedent lived.
+In order to begin the process of probate, the person named as the personal representative or executor of the will must file a petition for probate with the county clerk where the decedent lived.
 This is the only location where probate can be held.
 Even if your loved one owned a vacation residence, the process can only take place where the decedent’s primary residence is located.

 Once the petition is filed an initial hearing will be held by the court.
 During the hearing, the court will review the person appointed by the will as the personal representative.
 This person can refuse to act as the personal representative or accept the assignment.
 If the person refuses, the court will then need to appoint someone to this position.

 Providing notice to beneficiaries